Yungeen Ace: 2018 shooting

 On June 5, 2018, Bullard was involved in a mass shooting on the Town Center Parkway in Jacksonville, Florida.
 He suffered from eight gunshot wounds and was hospitalized in critical condition.
 It was reported that Bullard had been celebrating his close friend's 18th birthday at the Wasabi Japanese Steakhouse, as evident from social media posts by Bullard himself.
 He was traveling in a silver Chevrolet Malibu with three other occupants, including his brother, Trevon Bullard, all of whom died in the shooting.
 After being discharged from the hospital for lack of medical insurance, Bullard was arrested for violating his probation.

 2019 shooting

 On March 10, 2019, Bullard was involved in another shooting incident at the Hampton Inn in Waycross, Georgia.
 His attorney, David Haas, told Action News Jax that Bullard and several others were chased through a parking lot at 3:30 that morning.
-Jeremy Brookins, also known as Ralo, a friend of Bullard, was killed in the shooting, with one other person being hospitalized after suffering from several gunshot wounds.
+Jeremy Brookins, also known as Ralo, a friend of Bullard, was killed in the shooting, with one other person being hospitalized after suffering several gunshot wounds.

+ATK street gang

+According to First Coast News, Bullard is the leader of the street gang ATK, which stands for "Ace To Kill".
+Members of ATK were charged for the murder of Julio Foolio.

 Personal life

-Bullard has stated in various interviews that he suffers from PTSD after the 2018 shooting.
+Bullard has stated in various interviews that he has PTSD after the 2018 shooting.

 On February 5, 2023, Bullard announced on Instagram that he is expecting his first child with his girlfriend, Chloe Glass.
 She gave birth to a son in July of that year.